+1. Future Professionals are to maintain a professional demeanor at all times when they are on the school premises.

+- BE NICE: Be kind, considerate and courteous to others. - BE ACCOUNTABLE: Take responsibility for your actions and learn from your mistakes. - BE RELIABLE: Consistently complete the required skills to get your education to the best of your ability. - BE COMMUNICATIVE: Use clear and appropriate language (no profanity) to get your point across,.
+Do not raise your voice or yell. - BE ENGAGED: Be an active participant in your education and seek out information to better your skills to advance your career goals.

-- 1. Visitors are allowed in the reception area only.
-Visitors are not allowed in the classrooms, Future Professionals lounge, or clinic floor area. - 2.
-Only emergency calls are permitted on the business phone.
-Future Professionals may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
+2. Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professional lounge, or clinic classroom area.

+3. Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes.

 Future Professionals are expected and required to use their communication devices in a Professional manner.
-Paul Mitchell The School St. Louis encourages students to use devices for the following with the approval of a Learning Leader or Staff member: - · Before and after photographs of doll head work - Before and after photographs of guest work with permission of guest - · Honors portfolio in any of the following: Cutting, Color, Texture, and Makeup - Classroom work - Master's
+Paul Mitchell The School St. Louis encourages students to use devices for the following with the approval of a Learning Leader or Staff member:

+- Before and after photographs of doll head work - Before and after photographs of guest work with permission of guest - Honors portfolio in any of the following: Cutting, Color, Texture, and Makeup - Classroom work - Master's